mnit-rtmc/iris/docs/comm_links.md

 Select `View ➔ Maintenance ➔ Comm Links` menu item

-A **comm link** is a network connection to an external [device] or system.
+A **comm link** is a network connection to field [device]s or external systems.
 IRIS is capable of supporting thousands of simultaneous comm links.

 ## URI